 In case your project has dozen of translation files (e.g. for different gettext domains, or parts of Android apps), you might want to import them automatically.
-This can either be achieved from the command-line by using import_project or import_json, or by installing the Component discovery add-on.
+This can either be achieved from the command-line by using weblate weblate import_project or weblate weblate import_json, or by installing the Component discovery add-on.